 NextworkX Python Overview

 A graph is defined as a set of nodes and edges where each edge is associated with two nodes.
 NetworkX also adds the possibility to associate properties to each node and edge.
 The Networkx module is designed to handle data on a large scale relevant to modern problems.
 It has several classes for graphs and digraphs.
-It also has features to convert a graph from one to several formats.
+It also has features to convert a graph from one format to several others.

 pip install networkx

-As this module is already installed in the system, that's why it returns the following -
+As this module is already installed in the system, that's why it returns the following-

 Requirement already satisfied: networkx in c:\python37\scripts\projects\env\lib\site-packages (2.4) Requirement already satisfied: decorator>=4.3.0 in c:\python37\scripts\projects\env\lib\site-packages (from networkx) (4.4.1)